opencybersecurityalliance/kestrel-analytics/analytics/lateral-movement-detection/Readme.md

 ## Arguments

-This Kestrel analytics should be applied on a variable which includes STIX Cyber-Observable objects and two tables which are obtained after applying the TIMESTAMPED transformer on two variables which include the "user-account" and "network-traffic" objects.
-The first table includes identifiers of the users who have initiated the requests while the second table shows which host have been involved in each authentication request and the status of the authentication request.
+This Kestrel analytics should be applied on a variable which includes STIX Cyber-Observable objects and two tables which are obtained after applying the OBSERVED transformer on two variables which include the "user-account" and "network-traffic" objects.
+The first table includes identifiers of the users who have initiated the requests while the second table includess which host have been involved in each authentication request and the status of the authentication request.
 Initially, the property "status" of a "network-traffic" object is assigned to "unknown" or "benign".

 ## Parameters